Agaricus hondensis: Habitat and distribution

-A saprobic species, the fruit bodies of Agaricus hondensis grow scattered or in groups under conifers or in mixed forests.
+A saprobic species, the fruit bodies of A. hondensis grow scattered or in groups under conifers or in mixed forests.
 They have also been reported to grow in fairy rings.
 The fungus is found in the Pacific Coast of North America, from British Columbia in Canada south to California, but is most common in California.
 The mushroom fruits in the fall from September to October throughout much of its range, but in California the fruiting season tends to be from November to February.

 Toxicity

 Agaricus hondensis mushrooms are toxic, and consuming the fruit bodies causes gastroenteritis.
 Some fruit bodies smell of creosote, an odor that becomes even more prevalent if the mushrooms are cooked.
 Cooking also introduces an unpleasant soapy-metallic flavor.
 The fruit bodies are used as food by the vagrant shrew (Sorex vagrans) and the American shrew mole (Neurotrichus gibbsii).
 Relatively high levels of the chemical hydroquinone are present in fruit bodies.